UniversalCEFR/universalcefr-data-directory/README.md

  - Hindi (hi)
  - Russian (ru)
  - Welsh (cy)

+The project paper can be found here: https://arxiv.org/abs/2506.01419

 ## UniversalCEFR Data Format / Schema
 To ensure interoperability, transformation, and machine readability, adopted **standardised JSON format** for each CEFR-labeled text.
 These fields include the source dataset, language, granularity (document, paragraph, sentence, discourse), production category (learner or reference), and license.